 The study concludes that while transformational leadership and transactional leadership styles are imperative for organisational effectiveness of public universities, the laissez-faire style is not.
 Transformational leadership is imperative when the leaders inspire pride, go beyond self-interest, win the respect of subordinates, portray authority, emphasise values, inculcate in subordinates a sense of purpose, exhibit morals and ethics, and emphasise a collective mission.
 In addition, the transformational leadership is imperative for organisational effectiveness if leaders are always optimistic, talk enthusiastically, have a clear vision, express confidence, seek the views of staff, and re-examine assumptions before taking action.
-Further, transformational leadership is imperative for organisational effectiveness if leaders suggest new ways of doing things as well as different angles of accomplishing activities, teach and coach subordinates, and give attention to staff.
+Further, transformational leadership is imperative for organisational effectiveness if leaders are always of accomplishing activities, teach and coach subordinates, and give attention to staff.
 With regard to transactional leadership, it is imperative if leaders clarify rewards, assist staff based on effort, as well as reward and recognise achievement.
 However, organisational effectiveness becomes minimal if leaders implement laissez-faire leadership by waiting to react to problems if they are serious and, also, only react to failure.